ndr/ngx-route-params-input/README.md

 @Input()
 content: string
 ```
-If there query and route params refers to the same input param, the route param will be passed and the route param will be ignored
+If there query and route params refers to the same input param, the route param will be passed and the query param will be ignored